subsoap/gamesparks/README.md

 This is the GameSparks SDK for the [Defold game engine](http://www.defold.com).

 ## Installation
+Be aware initial build can take a while so be patient and let it do its work.
+After the first build for each target platform, every build after that should be fast.

 You can use the SDK in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 ```